 We call a well-formed Synudic term a sketch since it is not really an executable program, but an incomplete program with a specification.
 For ease of parsing, a Synudic sketch is an S-expression.
-Rather than provide details on the language (which can be found in the Appendix), we illustrate it using an example here.
+Rather than provide details on the language, we illustrate it using an example here.